Links

 A [link](#hello-1) to first heading, a [link](#hello-2) to second one.

-You could also write named anchors using raw HTML:
+You can also write named anchors using raw HTML:

 <a id="anchor"></a> Anchor